aweiland/docker-influxdb-grafana/README.md

 # Docker Image with InfluxDB and Grafana

-This is a Docker image based on Phil Hawthorne who forked from Samuel Bistoletti.
+This is a Docker image based on Phil Hawthorne.

 Change log:
-- Update INFLUXDB_VERSION to 1.4.2 (Note that as of version 1.3 the UI on port 8083 is depreciated)
+- Update INFLUXDB_VERSION to 1.4.2 (Note that as of version 1.3 the UI on port 8083 is removed)
+- Update influxdb.conf with "max-row-limit = 0" (This is now the default as of version 1.3)
 - Update GRAFANA_VERSION to 4.6.3
-- Update influxdb.conf with "max-row-limit = 0" (This is now the default as of version 1.3)
+- Switch Grafana db back to mysql due to crashes using sqlite3 with Grafana 4.6

 ## Quick Start